rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### Retinal hemorrhage

 The pathophysiological mechanisms of retinal hemorrhage is incompletely understood.
-As a first approximation, SBS/AHT adherents believe they occur due to the vitreo-retinal traction during traumatic shaking, whereas agnostics believe they occur as a consequence of raise intracranial pressure and/or intracranial hemorrhage.
+As a first approximation, SBS/AHT adherents believe they occur due to the vitreo-retinal traction during traumatic shaking, whereas agnostics believe they occur as a consequence of raised intracranial pressure and/or intracranial hemorrhage.

 #### SBS/AHT adherents